lsst-dm/dm_dev_guide/usdf/onboarding.rst

 **If you already have a SLAC unix account, you do not need to be re-onboarded.**

-Note that if you only have a SLAC Confluence account (eg for DESC), you will still need to be onboarded as a user **and** there will be complications with your accounts.
+Note that if you only have a SLAC Confluence account (eg for DESC or LSSTCam), you will still need to be onboarded as a user **and** there will be complications with your accounts.
+SLAC and Rubin confluence sites are independent installations.

 - if your existing Confluence account name is longer than 8 characters (or if for some reason your unix account name did not match your confluence one), you will need a different name.
 In that case, a new Confluence identity is created using your unix account name, added to DESC permissions, and your old account deleted.
 - else: you will need to login to Confluence once with the unix password, then the Confluence admins will merge the unix and Confluence identities.